mitabanik/Weight-function-on-WeylGroup/README.md

-# Weight-function-on-a-WeylGroup
+# Weight-function-on-WeylGroup
-We calculate the weight function on a WeylGroup.
+We calculate the weight function on an WeylGroup.